Blog

 3. Unidad Judicial Civil - Inquilinato.
 Specialized rental courts handle lease disputes through verbal proceedings.
 Faster than standard civil litigation, but still takes months.

 4. Police complaint (denuncia).
-If a landlord changed your locks, cut your utilities, or entered without authorization, file a police report.
-These actions are illegal under the Ley de Inquilinato and expose the landlord to liability of three months' rent in compensation.
+If a landlord changed your locks, cut your utilities, or entered without authorization, file a police report and preserve proof.
+Under Ley de Inquilinato Article 6, a landlord who cuts existing services, damages the unit, or obstructs use of the rented property can face sanctions and, if the tenant is forced to leave, compensation equal to three months' rent.

 The Checklist